Riding Mill – A Visible History

 What made Riding Mill the village it is today was the coming of the railway with the Newcastle to Carlisle line, the first coast-to-coast connection in the world.
 Riding Mill Station opened in 1835, and the original building still stands; the road bridge a little further east is of the same date.
 Commuting into Newcastle began early; the houses of Hollin Hill Terrace, built in 1864, would not be out of place in Jesmond; thanks to the train, the town had come to the country.
 And thus came about the late-19th and 20th century growth of the village, and the linking together of the old hamlets in a new settlement – steadily growing from c 150 souls in the mid-19th century to c450 in 1901 and c 900 today – that takes its name from the Mill and Station.

 Riding and Broomhaugh used to be in the parish of St Andrew’s Church at Bywell, three miles downriver.
 The Anglican church of St James was only built, as a chapel-of-ease to Bywell in 1868; as the village and its congregation grew a rather more spacious transept and chancel were added eleven years later.
 In the trees on the hill above the church is Oaklands built in 1860 by Thomas Wilson, a playful Gothic house that seems to have been the prototype for the grander Shotley Hall (Shotley Bridge) also built by Wilson three years later.
-At the east end of the village are also two slightly later Victorian houses in a more Italianate style, Broomhaugh House (later a hotel, but now The Engineering Business) and Underwood (now Wentworth Grange residential home).
+At the east end of the village are also two slightly later Victorian houses in a more Italianate style, Broomhaugh House (later a hotel, but now an engineering business, Osbit) and Underwood (now Wentworth Grange residential home).

 Peter F Ryder Some information taken from ‘Riding Mill, a Village History’ by Marion Cooke 1987, now out of print